mkusaka/ts-no-unused/README.md

 # ts-no-unused
-auto remove no-unused-locals and parameters detected by typescript.
+Auto remove no-unused-locals and parameters detected by typescript.

+# motivation
-If we use typescript with noUnusedLocals or noUnusedParameters, compiler raise error if no unused local or parameter is detected.
+If you use typescript with noUnusedLocals or noUnusedParameters option, compiler raises error if unused local or parameter detected.

 This cli provide a way to remove unused local and parameter automatically.